Interminority racism in the United States: History

-Asian Americans' role as explained by the middleman theory
+The role of Asian Americans according to the middleman theory

-This tension and divide can be best explained not as an analysis of two ethnic groups, but as an analysis of the role ethnic minorities have played as a whole within American society.
-As more ethnic groups began entering the civil discourse in the United States, main media and social figures began painting these groups as subdivisions of the white-black divide.
-Western American society views Asian Americans’ successes as lumped together with European Americans.
-This is often used as a comparison to the economic struggles of African Americans, who feel that it negates their struggles.
-Comparatively, they are seen socially as part of the same minority culture as other ethnic groups compared to “white” culture.
-The divisions are even more pronounced through what has been identified as “middle man theory".
+The tension and division between Asian Americans and African Americans can be explained via an analysis of the role which ethnic minorities have played within American society as a whole.
+As more ethnic groups began to enter the civil discourse in the United States, the media and social figures began to paint these groups as subdivisions of the white-black divide.
+American society often lumps Asian Americans’ successes together with European Americans' successes.
+The successes of Asian Americans are frequently compared to the struggles of African Americans, who may believe that attempts to lump the struggles of the two ethnic groups together can negate their own struggles.
+Comparatively, Asian Americans and African Americans are socially considered parts of the same minority culture that other non-white ethnic groups are considered parts of, in contrast to "white" culture.
+The divisions are even more pronounced through what has been identified as the "middle man theory".

 This idea has been used to describe the relationship that Asian Americans often play between European Americans and African Americans.
 It suggests that one group acts as a linking partner to other groups, where these groups are typically divided by class or race.
-In terms of the Asian American-African American relationship, Asian Americans have played the role of middlemen between African Americans and European Americans.
+In this case, Asian Americans have played the role of middlemen between African Americans and European Americans.
 Particularly among early generations of immigrants and their children, they established niches as shopkeepers and merchants.

-Within this relationship, Asian Americans are seen to be profiting from both ethnic groups, which can fuel the stereotype of the “model minority” from European Americans, as well as a distrust from and of African Americans.
-From this viewpoint, Asian Americans from their societal privileges can be viewed as being the same as European Americans by African Americans in terms of having a larger median income as well as receiving on average lighter punishments from the American judicial system.
-Meanwhile, a significant percentage of Asian Americans share a view with European Americans that African Americans “aren't capable of getting ahead”, according to a study conducted by the National Conference of Christians and Jews.
+Within this relationship, Asian Americans may be seen to profit from their dealings with members of both ethnic groups, which can fuel the stereotype of the "model minority" among European Americans, as well as a distrust of Asian Americans among African Americans.
+From this viewpoint, their societal privileges can lead to Asian Americans being viewed as the same as European Americans by African Americans in terms of having a larger median income as well as receiving on average lighter punishments from the American judicial system.
+Meanwhile, a significant percentage of Asian Americans share a view with European Americans that African Americans "aren't capable of getting ahead", according to a study conducted by the National Conference of Christians and Jews.
 This sentiment flared especially during the era of racial tension in Los Angeles surrounding the Rodney King case.